adnanbhat7/Olympics-2024-Power-BI-Dashboard/README.md

 The data used for this project can be found on Kaggle: [Paris 2024 Olympic Summer Games Dataset](https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games).

 ## PowerPoint Presentation
-To view the PowerPoint presentation, click the link below:
+To view and Download the PowerPoint presentation, click the link below:
 [Olympics 2024 Dashboard Presentation](./olym_live_ppt.pptx)

 ## Project Structure